-INTERNATIONAL BUSINESS TRANSACTIONS (Law559-3) Spring 2022 Professor Vanessa Oquelí Class sessions: Room 104i 10:30 a.m.-11:45a.m., Tuesdays and Thursdays Professor: Vanessa Oquelí Email: vanessa.oqueli@garciabodan.com Phone: 618 571-1938 Textbook: International Business Transactions, Problems, Cases, Materials Chow-Schoenbaum, Fourth Edition, Wolters Kluwer Office Hours: Tuesdays, Thursdays 11:45-1:00 a.m. or by appointment Course Description:
+INTERNATIONAL BUSINESS TRANSACTIONS (Law559-3) Spring 2024 Professor J. Vanessa Oquelí- Juarez

+Class sessions: 251 9:00 a.m.-10:15 a.m., Tuesdays and Thursdays Professor: Jazna Vanessa Oquelí Email: vanessa.oqueli@garciabodan.com Phone: 618 571-1938 Textbook: International Business Transactions, Problems, Cases, Materials Chow-Schoenbaum, Fourth Edition, Wolters Kluwer Office Hours: Tuesdays, Thursdays 11:30 a.m.-12:00 or by appointment

+Course Description:

 The International Business Transaction Course aims to explain the students the difference between private and public transactions.
 It will focus and introduce students to the transactions conducted between private citizens and corporations in different countries and analyze the legal and cultural aspects that involve doing business internationally (advantages and disadvantages, risks), as well as the international forums and institutions.
-In the course of this study, we will review the different forms of international business: Sales contract, agency and distributorships, technology transfer and licensing, foreign direct investment, and we will learn and practice some skills needed by international business lawyers, particularly contract negotiation and drafting.
-Learning Objectives: By the end of this course, students will be able to: - 1.
-Recognize various types of international business transactions. - 2.
-Understand the role and challenges of an international lawyer. - 3.
+During this study, we will review the different forms of international business: Sales contract, agency and distributorships, technology transfer and licensing, foreign direct investment, and we will learn and practice some skills needed by international business lawyers, particularly contract negotiation and drafting.

+Learning Objectives: By the end of this course, students will be able to:

+- 1. Recognize various types of international business transactions. - 2.
+Understand the role and challenges of lawyer involved in international transactions. - 3.
 Understand not only the legal aspects but the cultural differences that are inherent to international transactions. - 4.
 Learn about the international rules that govern international transactions.

+Required Reading:

-Required Reading: The reading assignments for this course will be drawn from Chow & Schoenbaum, International Business Transactions: Problems, Cases and Materials (Aspen Fourth Edition).
-Some additional readings may be distributed in class or uploaded on Twen Workload Expectations:
+The reading assignments for this course will be drawn from Chow & Schoenbaum, International Business Transactions: Problems, Cases and Materials (Aspen Fourth Edition).
+Some additional readings may be distributed and/or assigned during class.

+Workload Expectations:

 The American Bar Association standards for accrediting law schools contain a formula for calculating the amount of work that constitutes one credit hour.
 According to ABA Standard 310(b)(1), "a "credit hour" is an amount of work that reasonably approximates: (1) not less than one hour of classroom or direct faculty instruction and two hours of out-ofclass student work per week for fifteen weeks, or the equivalent amount of work over a different amount of time.
 This is a 3-credit hour class, meaning that we will spend two 1 hour 15-minute blocks of time together each week (a 150-minute block each Tuesday and Thursday).
 The amount of assigned reading and out of class preparation should take you about 3 hours for each class session and 6 hours for the week.
 All told, applying the ABA standard to the number of credits offered for this class, you should plan on spending a total of 9 hours per week (3 in class and 6 preparing for class) on course-related work.
-Evaluation: Your grade will be based on the following factors: